 The reports available in OpManager have recorded data about the performance of the servers in your network.
 All the monitored data is stored as reports in OpManager for further reference and analysis.
 For instance, you can obtain a health report for all the servers in your network.
 Reports are intuitive and graphically represent the servers based on availability, packet loss, response time, disk utilization, CPU, and memory utilization.

 Reports can be downloaded in PDF or XLS format, making it easier to share them with others.
 OpManager also allows IT admins to schedule the generation of reports.
 The time frame for scheduling reports can also be specified.
-The historical data helps network administrators to prevent the recurrence of server faults.
+The historical data helps network administrators to prevent the recurrence of server faults and maintain server uptime.